open-contracting/standard-development-handbook/docs/meta/handbook_style_guide.md

 ## Links

-When linking to a GiHub resource, use `HEAD` instead of a specific branch, tag or commit.
+When linking to a GitHub resource, use `HEAD` instead of a specific branch, tag or commit.

 When linking to the standard's documentation, use the `latest` build instead of a specific version.